kaapstorm/tedmagi_2024/src/3_problem-solving.rst

 like climate change, and the millions of little problems, the everyday challenges that we all face.

-Designing under the mango tree is all about listening directly to the people who can share what the problems are.
+Designing Under The Mango Tree is all about listening directly to the people who can share what the problems are.

-How do we do that?
+How do we do that at scale?

 .. _moment in 1962: https://en.wikipedia.org/wiki/Cuban_Missile_Crisis